 42 Moraga Avenue

 The Inn at the Presidio is not your normal hotel.
-It's located at Pershing Hall - which was an elegant home for bachelor officers when the Presidio was a military post.
-It was remodeled to include 22 rooms - 17 are suites - and all have a gas fireplace.
+It's located at Pershing Hall, once an elegant home for bachelor officers when the Presidio was a military post.
+It was remodeled to include 22 spacious rooms, 17 of which are suites with gas fireplaces.

 Staying at the Inn at the Presidio is a unique experience.
-It's a peaceful and quite experience that is just steps from a major, thriving city.
+It's a peaceful and quiet retreat that is just steps from a major, thriving city.

 Here are just a few of the features of this bed and breakfast:

-You can also take the Union 45, which drops off outside the Lombard Gate (stop is at Lyon and Greenwich - shown as B45 on the map).
-Again, you can then either walk around or take the PresidiGo to get to your destination.
+You can also take the Union 45 bus, which drops off outside the Lombard Gate at Lyon and Greenwich (shown as B45 on the map).
+You can then either walk around or take the PresidiGo to get to your destination.

 PresidiGo: The best way to get around the Presidio San Francisco once you arrive is by taking the PresidiGo.
 This is a free shuttle service with designated stops throughout the park.
-There are two routes, the Crissy Field route (the best one for most attractions) and the Presidio Hills route (takes you out to Baker Beach and past the golf course).
+There are two routes, the Crissy Field route (the best one for most attractions) and the Presidio Hills route which takes you out to Baker Beach and past the golf course.

 Each stop is well marked with a map of all of the shuttle stops.
-You will need to be a little careful with this option though, as the shuttle does not run frequently and is sometimes running behind schedule.
+You will need to be a little careful with this option if you're on a time crunch, though, as the shuttle does not run frequently and sometimes gets behind schedule.

-Each route has more than 20 stops and takes about 45 minutes or more for the full route.
-Below you will find some of the major stops on each route - this simplifies it a little, but gives you an idea of some of its main stops.
+Each route has more than 20 stops and takes about 45 minutes or more to complete the full circuit.
+Below you will find some of the major stops on each route.
 The Crissy Field route is in blue and the Presidio Hills route is in light red.

 Walking: My favorite way to explore the Presidio is on foot.
-You can walk up the hills to get some great views of the bay, Alcatraz and the city of San Francisco.
-The streets here are also confusing, so its one of the easiest ways to get around.
+You can walk up the hills to get some great views of the bay, Alcatraz, and the city of San Francisco.
+The streets here can be a bit confusing, so this is one of the easiest ways to get around.